 To get rid of bugs on your device, you could try restarting your iPhone or updating to the latest iOS if need be.

-How To Make “You Stopped Sharing Location With” Automatically Stopping
+How To Fix “You Have Stopped Sharing Location With Someone” Stop Appearing

 To make your location continue sharing with the contact you choose, you should share your location Indefinitely, only then will it remain accessible by the contact on both the Find My app and on iMessage.